Steven Moffat: Doctor Who and Sherlock

 In June 2015, Moffat was appointed an Officer of the Order of the British Empire for his services to drama.
 In January 2016, Moffat announced he was stepping down as Doctor Who lead writer and executive producer after the 2017 series, his sixth series as showrunner, with Chris Chibnall succeeding him at the start of the eleventh series for broadcast in 2018.
-The fourth and most recent series of Sherlock finished production around August 2016, and aired in January 2017.
+The fourth and final series of Sherlock finished production around August 2016, and aired in January 2017.
 "Twice Upon a Time"—the 2017 Doctor Who Christmas special, and Moffat's last episode as lead writer and showrunner—finished production in July 2017 and broadcast on Christmas that year.

+In March 2024, Moffat confirmed his return to writing for Doctor Who's 14th series.
+He wrote the Christmas special "Joy to the World", also aired in 2024.
+On the series 14 episode "Boom" and the special he was credited as both writer and as an executive producer.

 Dracula

 In October 2018, BBC One and Netflix officially commissioned Dracula, a TV series written and created by Moffat and Gatiss based on Bram Stoker's 1897 novel Dracula.
 In March 2019, Moffat revealed that the first night of production was about to start.
 The series began airing New Year's Day 2020, and was broadcast over three consecutive days.
 The three episodes were released on Netflix on 4 January 2020.